Between the two World Wars a painter called Rudolph Ihlee (1883-1968) produced more than 200 paintings of the P-O.

 He arrived in Collioure exactly 100 years ago and stayed in the Catalan fishing port until 1940.

-A book about his life has just been published by Lund Humphries and will be available on Amazon in France from May 5.
+A book about his life has been published by Lund Humphries and is available on Amazon in France.

 Called Rudolph Ihlee:The Road to Collioure, it was written by James Trollope who has had a house in Les Aspres for more than 25 years.

 “Ihlee’s long stay in Collioure was the happiest period of his life.
-He met his wife during a grape harvest, encouraged Charles Rennie Mackintosh to settle nearby and produced some wonderful work,” said James who will be giving a talk on the artist at the Médiathèque in Collioure on Wednesday, June 15 at 6pm.
+He met his wife during a grape harvest, encouraged Charles Rennie Mackintosh to settle nearby and produced some wonderful work,” said James.

 This work looks great.
 Have to see more!